codeforamerica/sqs-entity-resolution/README.md

 ### Redoer

-Similar to the consumer, the reoder is also a continually-running process.
+Similar to the consumer, the redoer is also a continually-running process.

     ```bash
     docker compose run --env AWS_PROFILE=localstack --env LOG_LEVEL=debug redoer